DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 Basic Route Configuration
 -------------------------

-Routes, like most things in FubuMVC, are applied conventionally.
-This means you can set them explicitly, or configure FubuMVC with rules by which it should automatically determine routes for actions.

-In FubuMVC, routes are the URL stubs by which a given action can be invoked.
-For example */people/charlie* might map to the ``Load()`` method on the ``PeopleAction`` type (or ``Index`` method on the ``PeopleController`` if you like to use the term "Controller" for action types).

-If you don't specify otherwise, FubuMVC will generate a route like this:

-``/your/namespace/here/typename/methodname``

-This means that the ``Index`` method of the C# class defined in the file *YourProject\Controllers\Home\HomeController.cs* would be mapped from the route:
-*/yourproject/controllers/home/home/index* (FubuMVC automatically strips out the text "Controller" if your action-containing type ends with "Controller").
-This is almost certainly not the route you'd want for this action.
-More than likely what you want is just */home*.
+See :ref:`urlconventions` for an introduction to routing in FubuMVC and an enumeration of the default conventions for building URLs.

-To configure this, start with the ``Routes`` API hanging off of ``FubuRegistry``.
+If you desire more control over the default conventions, start with the ``Routes`` API hanging off of ``FubuRegistry``.
 Almost all the methods on this API are subtractive.
 They take away things from the default route pattern.
-For example, ``IgnoreControllerFolderName()`` would result in the route */yourproject/controllers/home*. ``IgnoreControllerNamespaceEntirely()`` would result in the entire namespace (including the action-containing types's folder name) being removed from the route, resulting in the much more pleasant */home/index*.
+For example, if you had a route that normally produced the URL */yourproject/controllers/home/home/index*, then using ``IgnoreControllerFolderName()`` would result in the route */yourproject/controllers/home*. ``IgnoreControllerNamespaceEntirely()`` would result in the entire namespace (including the action-containing types's folder name) being removed from the route, resulting in the much more pleasant */home/index*.

 Let's say that your project has a standard that you use the ``Index()`` action as the default for your routes.
 Thus the /home/index route should really be */home*.
 This is where ``IgnoreMethodsNamed()`` comes in handy.
 If you used that, you'd end up with the route */home*.

 Using our examples above, your ``Routes`` configuration would look something
 like:

 .. literalinclude:: ../../../../src/FubuMVC.GuideApp/Examples/configuring_actions_RegistryExamples.cs
    :lines: 14-16
    :linenos:

+There is also a configuration method for identifying which of the routes in your web application should respond to the root URL of your site.
+Just use the ``HomeIs`` method, which can take a unique input model type or a lambda expression that points to a controller action method.

+.. _registry-routes-custom-url-policy:

 Custom Route Policies
 ---------------------

 If you really just can't stand how the default route generation works in FubuMVC, or you need to do something very specific for your circumstances, you can always override the whole thing with your own custom ``IUrlPolicy`` implementation.